squid-cache/squid-cache.github.io/Features/Redirectors.rst

 }
 }}}

+== How do I make in concurrent? ==

+Concurrency is handled very simply.
+Squid labels each request sent to your program with an ID number.
+All you have to do is make your program send that ID back with the result.

+When it comes to concurrency vs children.
+More concurrency is often better than more children helpers.

+The input line now consists of five fields followed by a series of optional extension values:
+{{{
+ID URL ip/fqdn ident method key-pairs
+}}}

+Your output lines should contain:
+{{{
+ID URL
+}}}
+or for a 'null-result' which was previously just an empty line:
+{{{
+ID \n
+}}}

+The squid.conf file needs to be adapted slightly to contain this:
+{{{
+url_rewrite_concurrency 10
+}}}
+the above example uses 10 concurrent requests, you may need more depending on your Squid load.

 === Can I use something other than perl? ===

 Almost any external script can be used to perform a redirect.
 See ConfigExamples/PhpRedirectors for hints on writing complex redirectors using php.